quixio/quix-docs/docs/platform/tutorials/image-processing/index.md

 6. [Other services](../image-processing/other-services.md).
 The other services are fairly simple so are collected together for discussion.
 You can optionally investigate the message data format and code.

+7. [Add new service](../image-processing/add-service.md).
+You add a new service to a feature branch, test it, and then merge to the develop branch.

-7. [Summary](../image-processing/summary.md).
+8. [Summary](../image-processing/summary.md).
 In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about the Quix Platform.

 ## 🏃‍♀️ Next step